almarklein/wasmfun/README.md

 **brainfuck**
 A compiler of brainfuck to WASM.

+**simplepy:**

+A compiler for a very-strict-subset of Python to WASM.

 **zoof1:**
 An experimental language with a very friendly syntax that compiles to WASM.
 The parsing and compiling is implemented in Python, but it could eventually